 A dental emergency can be scary enough; worrying about how you will pay for treatment when you have no insurance only compounds the anxiety.
 Here are some tips if you find yourself in this dilemma.

 There are some dental emergencies in which the only thing to do is rush to an emergency room—without regard to the cost.
 These include situations in which there is uncontrolled bleeding, severe pain, disorientation, or difficulty breathing.

-A knocked-out permanent tooth is another cause to seek urgent care.
+A knocked-out permanent tooth is another cause to seek urgent care, but from a dentist not an emergency room.
 A knocked-out tooth will not remain viable unless it is re-implanted within minutes.
 If you are able to get to a dentist quickly and save the tooth, you will likely save money in the long run because tooth replacement can be costly.
-Knocked-out baby teeth are not re-implanted, but a child who loses a tooth in an accident should see a dentist by the next day, assuming there is no obvious damage that needs immediate attention.
+Knocked-out baby teeth are not re-implanted, but if a child who doesn’t yet have permanent teeth yet loses a tooth in an accident he or she should see a dentist by the next day, assuming there is no obvious damage, persistent bleeding or pain that needs immediate attention.

 Other dental injuries that are less urgent but still require a dentist’s care include:

 Broken teeth can be repaired in a variety of ways, depending on how much tooth structure is involved and whether or not the tooth’s nerve has been damaged.
 Procedures for chipped or cracked teeth include bonding, dental crowns, and/or root canal treatment.
 The worst-case scenario is extraction.

 Loosened teeth can often be stabilized by splinting, especially if you see a dentist within six hours of the accident.
 Root canal treatment may also be needed.

 Tooth pain that persists is usually a symptom of an infection.
 Treatment ranges from a simple filling to a root canal.
 If the tooth can’t be saved, an extraction will be performed.